onekiloparsec/SwiftAA/README.md

 *The most comprehensive and accurate collection of astronomical algorithms written in Swift3.*

-Ongoing development version 2.0 written in Swift3 and using AA+ version 1.76 (released February 12th, 2017).
+Ongoing development is written in Swift3 and using AA+ version 1.76 (released February 12th, 2017).
+It will soon reach version 2.0.
+But it is already usable (and used) in production apps.

 SwiftAA is first built with an Objective-C(++) layer atop the C++ implementation of Astronomical Algorithms (see below).
 These algorithms also make use of the [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework making it the